Computer Science Undergraduate Major (BA, BS, HBA, HBS)

 - Graduates of the program will practice ethical and inclusive principles that foster collaborative environments.

-Entering undergraduate students must choose and complete options 1 or 2 to earn a degree in CS.
-Entering post-baccalaureate students may select options 1 and 2 that are offered on campus or the online Computer Science Double Degree option offered by Ecampus.
+Entering undergraduate students must choose and complete options 1, 2, or 3 to earn a degree in CS.
+Entering postbaccalaureate students may select options 1 and 2 that are offered on campus or the online Computer Science Double Degree option offered by Ecampus.

 - Applied Computer Science (BA, BS, HBA, HBS) - on campus and via Ecampus

-- Computer Systems (BA, BS, HBA, HBS) - on campus only
+- Computer Systems (BA, BS, HBA, HBS) - on campus only, ABET accredited

 - Computer Science Double Degree (BS, HBS) - via Ecampus only